1997-2001 Honda CR250 – Top End Rebuild – Introduction

 You will need to build a piston pin puller and a piston holder.

-For the pin puller, all you need is a length of all-thread, two nuts, one fender washer, and a large socket.
+For the pin puller, all you need is an all-thread length, two nuts, one fender washer, and a large socket.

-Hold the all thread in place with one hand, and tighten the socket nut with the other to press the pin out of the piston into the socket.
+Hold the all-thread in one hand and tighten the socket nut with the other to press the pin out of the piston into the socket.

-For the piston holder, find a short 2×4, drill a ¾ inch hole in the middle, then cut an opening from one end to that hole.Top End DIY Tools - Piston Holder Make sure to sand your holder to remove anything that could potentially fall into the crankcase.
+For the piston holder, find a short 2×4, drill an ¾ inch hole in the middle, and then cut an opening from one end to that hole.Top End DIY Tools - Piston Holder Make sure to sand your holder to remove anything that could fall into the crankcase.

 D.I.Y.
 Tools Cost